nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Shows a list of all employees in address book whose names match the keyword provided.

-Format: `find KEYWORD [MORE_KEYWORDS]`
+Format: `find [*] KEYWORD [MORE_KEYWORDS]`

+* If asterisk (`*`) is inputted, it displays list of employees matching _all_ the given keywords.
-* Displays list of employees matching at least one keyword if multiple keywords are provided.
+* If asterisk (`*`) is _not_ inputted, it displays list of employees matching _any_ of the given keywords.
+* Even if the keyword just partially matches a part of employees full name, it is considered a match.
+* For finding department, the keyword has to be a full match.
-* Keyword is for the name only, not any other details
+* Keyword is to search for the name and department of the employee only, not any other details.

 Examples:
-* `find John` displays list of all employees whose full name contains a 'John' in it
+* `find John Sales` displays list of all employees whose full name contains a 'John' in it, or they are in the 'Sales' department
+* `find * John Sales` displays list of all employees in the 'Sales' department who have a 'John' in their name

 ### Deleting an employee : `delete`